softleader/captain-kube/docs/man/ckube_install_icp.md

 ### Options

 ```
   -h, --help             help for icp
+  -o, --options string   Passing more options to underlying command
+  -v, --verbose          Make the operation more talkative
 ```

 ### SEE ALSO